amaria33/osTicket-Post-Installation-Configuration/README.md

     title="Click for the larger version." /></a>
 </p>
 <p>
-We need to create a new role here, we go to Agents ->Add New Role ->System Amdinistration->Permissions->Full->Save.
+We need to create a new role here, we go to Agents ->Add New Role ->System Administration->Permissions->Full->Save.
 This role has full access to osTicket, you can also assign agents to this department as well.
 </p>
 <br />